Dear readers of ADxS.org, please forgive the disruption.

 Stress-resilient mice showed:111

-• Lower norepinephrine levels in the ventral tegmentum than stress-prone mice
+• Lower noradrenaline levels in the ventral tegmentum than stress-prone mice

-• Unchanged noradrenaline levels in limbic areas, nucleus accumbens and PFC
+• Unchanged noradrenaline levels in limbic areas, in the nucleus accumbens and in the PFC

-• Norepinephrine levels in the ventral tegmentum correlated with social interaction
+• Noradrenaline levels in the ventral tegmentum correlated with social interaction

-• Unchanged excitability of dopaminergic neurons in the ventral tegmentum compared to controls
+• Unchanged excitability of dopaminergic nerve cells in the ventral tegmentum compared to controls

 Stress-prone mice showed: